-When you want to be very modest and respect the person you're talking to, use 私め (わたしめ, わたくしめ).
-The kanji for the suffix め is 奴, which means "servant."
+If you want to be very modest and respectful towards someone, you could use 私め (わたしめ, わたくしめ).
+The suffix め is used to convey disdain or anger towards people (and sometimes animals).
+So if you use it on yourself, it conveys humility.
 You might not find much use for it these days, except when you're being sarcastic or a total kiss-ass.

 - I'm terribly honored that Your Majesty said that to me!

-Remember how あたし is derivative of わたし, dropping the "w" sound?
-Well, あたい is derivative of あたし.
+Remember how あたし is derived from わたし by dropping the "w" sound?
+Well, あたい is derived from あたし.
 Originally used by geisha, あたい is quite feminine.
 But in the Shōwa period, rebellious girls who hung out with biker gangs started using あたい, and the pronoun took on a bad-girl vibe.
 It's not common anymore, but あたい is a fun way to give your speech an aggressive tone and jokingly fight with someone.

 - What the heck did you just say!?